m7mansfield/log-post/README.md

 }
 ```

-This is meant to be used with a Slack webhook, but can be easily ported to other applications.
+This was designed for a Slack webhook, but can be easily ported to other applications.
 Therefore
 it also requires a `config.json` to get the URL:
 ```
 {